-I spent my early life in Fiji and my teenage years in Brisbane.
+I spent my childhood in Fiji and my teenage years in Brisbane.
 Following a stint as a barmaid on the Barrier Reef I became a wilderness guide in the Snowy Mountains.
-I then moved on to lecture in outdoor education and work in environmental communication.
-I now live (and surf, and write) on the north coast of New South Wales with my husband and two sons who come and go.
+I then moved on to work in environmental communication.
+I now live (and surf, and write) on the north coast of New South Wales.

-I have also written a radio play, 'Baddest Backpackers', which was produced for ABC Radio National in 2008, articles for The Age and Griffith Review and many short stories, including my latest in the Big Issue Fiction Edition, 2019.
-I am currently completing a PhD in creative writing.
+I have also written a radio play, 'Baddest Backpackers', which was produced for ABC Radio National in 2008, articles for The Age, The Guardian, and Griffith Review and many short stories, including my latest in the Big Issue Fiction Edition.
+I have a PhD in creative writing.